top of page

 The gameplay loop was structured as:

-The leadership created immediate competitive feedback.
-Ticket rewards gave players long-term goals.
-Cosmetics providedsocial expression without affecting gameplay balance.
+The leaderboard created immediate competitive feedback.
+Ticket rewards gave players short-term goals.
+Cosmetics provided player expression without affecting gameplay balance.

 Our design goals were to: